 To help Indonesians celebrate their Ramadan months, Indonesian Muslims will receive their annual bonus at least 7 days before the Hari Raya celebrations.
 In Indonesia, this is known as ‘Tunjangan Hari Raya’ (THR).
 This boost in income also leads to increases in expenditure which is not unlike year end spending on bonuses in other countries.

-According to Deloitte, Indonesians primarily buy online for the convenience that online product deliveries offer, a good variety of products they can choose from as well as reasonable prices and deals.
+According to Deloitte2, Indonesians primarily buy online for the convenience that online product deliveries offer, a good variety of products they can choose from as well as reasonable prices and deals.

-Ramadan is a great time for promotions and discounts, and with many Indonesians receiving their THR, it comes as no surprise that Ramadan sees a spike in e-commerce purchases.
-According to Criteo, Ramadan 2017 saw a high sales uplift of 80% in Indonesia compared to the previous month, numbers that Shopback’s research supports in the graph below.
+Ramadan is a great time for promotions and discounts, and with many Indonesians receiving their annual bonus, it comes as no surprise that Ramadan sees a spike in eCommerce purchases.
+According to Criteo3, Ramadan 2017 saw a high sales uplift of 80% in Indonesia compared to the previous month, numbers that Shopback’s research supports in the graph below.

 Families and friends use the Ramadan period and Hari Raya celebrations to meet up and visit one another.
 Wanting to leave a good impression, many Indonesians choose to invest in their looks and go shopping for new clothes.
 They don’t just buy clothes for themselves, but for relatives, friends and others too.

 eCommerceIQ4 found out through their Ramadan Shopper Survey in 2018 that Indonesians spend on average IDR 1 million to 5 million on fashion items during Ramadan per order.
 Tokopedia5 reports a growth of 30% from the clothing category for a two-month period leading up to the Hari Raya celebrations.
 According to a Google report, search terms like baju lebaran 2018 (Eid clothes), model rambut 2018 (hair model 2018), and tutorial hijab see huge spikes in search volume during the Ramadan period.